 Geographer / Spatial Data Scientist

 My name is Hoeyun Kwon (권회윤, in Korean).
-I am a Ph.D. candidate in the Department of Geographical and Sustainability Sciences at the University of Iowa.
-I am also a member of the Geo-Social lab, where we develop innovative computational and visual tools to analyze massive geo-social networks and geospatial processes that drive our economy, society, and the environment.
+I am a Postdoctoral Research Associate at the Institute of Behavioral Science, University of Colorado Boulder.
+I received my Ph.D. from the Department of Geographical and Sustainability Sciences at the University of Iowa.
+I was also a member of the Geo-Social lab.

-My major research areas are Geographic Information Science (GIScience), spatiotemporal analysis, social sensing, human mobility, human-environment interactions, health disparities, and environmental justice.
+My research areas are Geographic Information Science (GIScience), spatiotemporal analysis, social sensing, human mobility, health disparities, and social and environmental justice.
 My research aims to understand the spatiotemporal dynamics of human behaviors during disasters using social sensing data.
 Specifically, I am interested in identifying the spatiotemporal variations and environmental inequities in the impact of disasters on human behaviors such as human mobility.

 Development of spatiotemporal analysis methods

 Use of social sensing data such as mobile phone locations and social media posts

 Ph.D. in Geography, University of Iowa, USA, 2023